geonyeongchoi/hello/hw4_Readme.md

 # SpeechDataset and Associated Models for Speech Recognition
 This README provides detailed information about the SpeechDataset class and associated models for efficient and advanced speech recognition tasks using PyTorch.
+You can run this code if the dataset is located in the right directory.
+The dataloading cell is commented.
+This code is not written in the colab env.
+If you want to run it in the colab env, you have to modify the code.
+This code uses 460 (360 + 100) dataset without using validation dataset as a training dataset.

 ## SpeechDataset Class
 The SpeechDataset class is a custom dataset handler, optimized for speech recognition tasks with PyTorch.
 It efficiently manages speech data, including Mel Frequency Cepstral Coefficients (MFCCs) and transcripts, ensuring minimal memory usage.